 Click on an individual image for larger views

 The Cassini-Huygens mission is a cooperative project of NASA, the European Space Agency and the Italian Space Agency.
-The Jet Propulsion Laboratory, a division of Caltech in Pasadena, manages the mission for NASA's Science Mission Directorate, Washington, D.C.
-The Cassini orbiter and its two onboard cameras were designed, developed and assembled at JPL.
-The imaging operations center is based at the Space Science Institute in Boulder, Colo.
+NASA's Jet Propulsion Laboratory, a division of the California Institute of Technology in Pasadena, manages the mission for NASA's Science Mission Directorate, Washington, DC.
+The Cassini orbiter was designed, developed and assembled at JPL.
+The radar instrument was built by JPL and the Italian Space Agency, working with team members from the United States and several European countries.

 |Instrument Host||Cassini Orbiter|